gowildchild/Existenz/README.md

 I've designed a world where an individual can look a corrupt society in the face and say: *"go ahead and shout your acoustic noise.
 My existence is locked at bit-0, my integrity is unbroken at bit-2 and the universe itself is validating my data!"*.
 It contains the geometry of treason by having trust in many factors by separating Systemic Trust (impersonal, contractual infrastructure) from Personal Trust (deep, intuitive human alignment) and Conditional Trust.

-It also shows the escalation mechanics of betrayal by placing `TRUST_BROKEN` which triggers at bits 20, 22, 24 and 26:
+It also shows the escalation mechanics of betrayal by placing `CANARY's` which triggers at bits 3, 9, 13, 17 and 25:
 * **Bit-20** breaks `TRUST_HUMAN_RIGHTS` -> destroys `SHIELD_HUMAN_RIGHTS` (Institutional betrayal)
 * **Bit-22** breaks `TRUST_INCLUSIVE_RIGHTS` -> Destroys `SHIELD_INCLUSIVE_RIGHTS` (Ableism is not done)
 * **Bit-24** breaks `TRUST_BASIC_RIGHTS` -> Destroys `SHIELD_BASIC_RIGHTS` (Sovereign protection).